DaystateRebel/FXChrony_T_Display_S3/README.md

 5. Start Arduino, click File | Open and navigate to the FXChrony_TTGO_v1.1 directory.
 Select the FXChrony_TTGO_v1.1.ino file

-6. Install the One Button library
+6. Install the OneButton & PNGdec library
 Click Sketch | Include Library | Manage Libraries ...
-Use the "Filter your Search" to search for and install "onebutton"
+Use the "Filter your Search" to search for and install "onebutton" Repeat for "PNGdec"

 7. Select the hardware: Tools | Boards Manager ... | esp32 | ESP32-S3 Dev Module